 The best way for most people to get the lowest possible LMI premium is to apply with a lender that uses a discounted LMI provider.
-Lenders do not publish their LMI rates to the general public and do not disclose which LMI company insures their loans.
+Lenders don’t publish their LMI rates to the general public and do not disclose which LMI company insures their loans.

 Apply for a Guarantor loan

-If you have a guarantor for your loan that is providing their house as additional security for the bank then you will not pay any LMI even if you are borrowing 100% of the property value.
+If you have a guarantor for your loan that’s providing their house as additional security for the bank then you won’t need to pay any LMI even if you’re borrowing 100% of the property value.

-The reason is that when the guarantor’s property is taken into account, you will be borrowing less than 80% of the total value of both properties, so the lender will be happy to approve your mortgage without LMI.
+The reason is that when the guarantor’s property is taken into account, you’ll be borrowing less than 80% of the total value of both properties, so the lender will be happy to approve your mortgage without LMI.

 Apply for a home loan